CyberDani/Programming-puzzle-pieces/README.md

 ![ProgrammingRoadMap.png](DesignPatterns.png)

+Part 2 will be coming here, topics to start with: DDD, CQR, CQRS

 ### Latest changes

+- [x] Added Antipatterns to design patterns, finish it as part1 because it looks busy to extend in the future (2019.09.21)
 - [x] Added RAII to Principles (2019.09.14)
 - [x] Redesign Design Patterns, increase font size for better readability (2019.09.10)
 - [x] Detaching principles from the main image (2019.08.25)